JabSYsEmb/geographic-perimeter-cal/README.md

    "name": "Azerbaijan"
 }
 ```
-After the application is terminated it will output corresponding info to a json file ```info.json``` in the same directory where it's executed, to print the content of the file out type the following:
+After the application is terminated it will output corresponding data into a json file ```info.json``` in the same directory where it's executed.
+In order to print the content of the file out type the following:
 ``` bash
 $ cat where/code/executed/info.json
 ```

-for calcuating the border length or sensing cable' length of the whole dataset, the following commends should be executed.
+for calcuating  ```border```'s length or sensing ```cable```'s length of the all countries at once, the following commends should be executed.
 ```bash
 ./bss -t border (for borders calculating)
 ./bss -t cable  (for cables calculating)